bakoushin/medooze-streamer-demo/README.md

-# Demo: recording audio/video streams from WebRTC using Medooze Media Server and GStreamer
+# Recording audio/video streams from WebRTC using Medooze Media Server and GStreamer or FFmpeg

-This demo shows how to record WebRTC video stream from the browser into an `MP4` file on the server using [Medooze Media Server](https://github.com/medooze/media-server-node) and [GStreamer](https://gstreamer.freedesktop.org/).
+This demo shows how to record WebRTC video stream from the browser into an `MP4` file on the server using [Medooze Media Server](https://github.com/medooze/media-server-node) and [GStreamer](https://gstreamer.freedesktop.org/) or [FFmpeg](https://ffmpeg.org/).

 Here is an overview of what is happening:

 ```
-Client Webcam => Browser => Medooze Media Server => GStreamer => .mp4
+Client Webcam => Browser => Medooze Media Server => GStreamer|FFmpeg => .mp4
 ```

 We are leveraging Medooze [Streamer](https://medooze.github.io/media-server-node/#streamer) component in order to send RTP streams for external processing.